Bartonella

 Bartonella is a genus of Gram-negative bacteria.
 It is the only genus in the family Bartonellaceae.
-Facultative intracellular parasites, Bartonella species can infect healthy people, but are considered especially important as opportunistic pathogens.
-Bartonella species are transmitted by vectors such as fleas, sand flies, and mosquitoes.
-At least eight Bartonella species or subspecies are known to infect humans.
+Bartonella species cause bartonellosis, which is a group of zoonotic infectious diseases that affects both humans and animals.
+Common forms include cat-scratch disease (Bartonella henselae) and trench fever (Bartonella quintana).
+As Facultative intracellular parasites, Bartonella species can infect healthy people, but are considered especially important as opportunistic pathogens.
+Bartonella species are transmitted by vectors such as fleas, sand flies, ticks and mosquitoes.